SahilGogna/SahilGogna/README.md

 <br>

-- 🌱 French level 4.
+- 😄  French level 4.
 - 💬 Ask me about anything related to pursuing engineering in India, starting with programming or studying in Canada.
-- 😄 Languages: English, French
 - ⚡ Fun fact: Co-founder of [UnsaidTalks][UnsaidTalks]

 ### Connect with me here: